 Do you want your local business rank on search engines like Google, Bing, and even Maps?
-The chances are that you’ll need to optimize your website using local SEO tactics.
+The chances are that you’ll need local seo services to optimize your website.

 If you have a small or local business, this is how you’ll be able to get potential customers nearby to find your brand when they search.
 Optimizing your business or brand for local searches can help you connect with motivated customers at the right time.

 This is especially important since 46% of all Google searches are local.